docarray/docarray/docs/fundamentals/dataclass/construct.md

 d.summary()
 ```

-You can see that this creates a Document object with two chunks.
+This creates a Document object with two chunks:

 ````{dropdown} Nested structure (chunks)